Noviel/webpack-features/README.md

 ### Base

-Preset suitable for most applications.
-It makes following assumption about structure of the project:
+Preset suitable for most applications with following features: ESNext syntax, CSS and media files loading, production/development environment, browsers/node.js targets and other (see options).
+Preset makes following assumption about structure of the project:

 - `src/index.js` - entry point of an application
 - `src/index.html` - html-template